abhay447/ns2nixmap/ns2nix_map.md

 ## Main block
 The Block entity is a top-level, summarizing element that allows to group the other data entities belonging for example to the same recording session.
-Since all the data in a neuroshare file is from a single recording thus all the data in the resulting nix file is added as a child to the block named "main_block".
+Since all the data in a neuroshare file is from a single recording thus all the data in the resulting nix file is added as a child to the block named same as the input file.

 ## neuroshare.EventEntity
 Maps directly to a nix group containing the event data stored in a data array with the timestamps as the ticks of dimension descriptor.